threat-defuser/threat-defuser.org/content/results.md

 ### Op-ed pieces

+- Janda, Laura A. 21.07.2025.
+[Stricter constraints on Internet than on narcotics](https://www.thebarentsobserver.com/opinion/stricter-constraints-on-internet-than-on-narcotics/433677). *The Barents Observer*.

 - Janda, Laura A. 17.07.2025.
 [Presidential decree: All languages are equal, but Russian is more equal](https://www.thebarentsobserver.com/opinion/presidential-decree-all-languages-are-equal-but-russian-is-more-equal/433592). *The Barents Observer*.

 - Janda, Laura A. 08.06.2025.
 [Exchange on a one-way street](https://www.thebarentsobserver.com/opinion/exchange-on-a-oneway-street/431208). *The Barents Observer*.